Kelvenmanuel/Unit_3_Project_KelvenManuel_CS/README.md

 ==============================================

 ### System Diagram of the App
-The image below shoes the sytem diagram of the program where we put the input (Keyboard), the basic content of the Windows, and the output (Computer monitor).
-In the Monitor we are expected to see, and input data using the keyboard.
+The image below shows the system diagram of the program where we mention the input (Keyboard), the basic content of the Windows, and the output (Computer monitor).
+At the end, we expected to see and to input data (using the keyboard) in the table sowed in the monitor.
 ![planning](system.png)
 ### fig 01

 ### 1 Step drawing the windows - Basic draw of a user face ( sketch of the App )

-These are basic drawings of the windows/user faces intended for the App.
+   These are basic drawings of the windows intended for the App.
 Having this, we can start creating the windows using the QT design.
-The platform was chosen by reasons that will be mentioned below ( in the Development).
+The platform that we will use to create the Windows (QT design) was chosen by reasons that will be mentioned below (in the Development).
 Also, working with Pycharm (python language) in the end we expect to have all the windows.
 Therefore, we will be able to connect and run them.
 ![planning](second.jpg)
 ### fig 02

 ### 2 Step Convert into python programming language and run them
   With Qt design, we designed user interfaces for the App.
 After that only left to convert the QT windows into python code then we will be able to run them and connect all of them.

   To convert QT Windows into python code we write in the terminal  ```.py pyuic5   (name of the window) -o (name of the window).py ```
  The images below show the windows created for the App, already running in python.
-Also, below the image, there is a stretch of the code that expresses the windows in python language.
+Also, below the image, there is a part of the code that expresses the QT windows in python language. .
 ![planning](firste.png)
 ### fig 03